University of Innsbruck

 For additional information, please visit our website for Materials and links.

-Currently, some activities are underway (such as an alliance-wide questionnaire to identify courses/course leaders "willing to cooperate" or the adaptation of teaching data management) to build up such a pool.
-If you are interested in cooperating with Aurora partners, you can also contact the Aurora Office of Universität Innsbruck at any time via e-mail at aurora@uibk.ac.at.
-The set-up of a "matching platform", where interested parties can post the syllabi of their teaching and learning units or project ideas in general, is also being discussed.
+A number of activities are currently underway (such as an alliance-wide questionnaire to identify courses/lecture leaders "willing to cooperate", or the adaptation of the teaching data management) in order to build up such a pool.
+If you are interested in a cooperation, you can also contact the Aurora Office of the University of Innsbruck at any time by e-mail at aurora@uibk.ac.at The establishment of a "matching platform", where interested parties can post the syllabi of their teaching and learning units - or even project ideas - is also being discussed.

 Yes, all ideas are welcome!
 As far as funding is concerned, new mechanisms will be set up.